Black+Decker Purifry Review

-The Purifry earned superlatives in our cooking tests for onion rings, tater tots, and chicken breasts.
+The Purifry produced the best results for some foods in our testing but had some drawbacks with others.
+This combination of performance allowed it to share the top score in this metric with a few other models.
+It earned superlatives in our cooking tests for onion rings, tater tots, and chicken breasts.
 Its onion rings were perfectly golden and crispy, yet nice and tender inside.
-It repeated that feat with tater tots that provided a nice crunch quickly giving way to a delightful fluffiness.
+It repeated that feat with tater tots that provided a nice crunch, quickly giving way to a delightful fluffiness.
 Its chicken breast came out tasting like store-bought roasted chicken.

 It had some weak points when it came to doughnuts and (like all the air fryers we've tested) sweet potato fries.
-Doughnuts came out with a nice crust, but the insides were a bit overcooked and thus tasted a bit more chewy than fluffy.
+Doughnuts came out with a nice crust, but the insides were a bit overcooked and tasted a bit more chewy than fluffy.
 Sweet potato fries came out browned but not crispy.
-However, the only model we've found that could produce even a slightly better texture than that is the GoWISE 3.7 Quart, and even that model fell short of the crunchy decadence one would hope for.
+However, the only model we've found that could produce even a slightly better texture than that is the GoWISE, and even that model fell short of the crunchy decadence one would hope for.

-The Purifry has two knobs, one for selecting cooking time and one for temperature, and some indicator lights to let you know when preheating is done.
-This interface is simple and easy enough, but we're always going to prefer a digital readout that shows the exact temperature and time to knobs that aren't always precise.
-Also, the numbers on these dials are small and relatively hard to read, so it's fairly easy to set the wrong temp or time by mistake.
+We generally like the Purifry's user interface and experience.
+However, it missed out on a top score, as it was lacking a digital readout.
+Ithas two knobs — one for selecting cooking time and one for temperature, and some indicator lights to let you know when preheating is done.
+This interface is simple and easy enough, but we prefer a digital readout that shows the exact temperature and time, versus knobs that aren't always precise.
+The numbers on these dials are also small and relatively hard to read, so it's fairly easy to set the wrong temp or time by mistake.

 Another minor complaint we have with the Purifry is the fact that its frying basket fits very tightly.
-That makes it a bit difficult to remove it with one hand as you generally need to stabilize the unit with a second hand as you pull out your food.
+That makes it a bit difficult to remove it with one hand, as you generally need to stabilize the unit with a second hand as you pull out your food.

 Ease of Cleaning